Living the Farm Life

 Photography by Michael Patch

 Growing up, Laura Rosser always dreamed of living on a farm.
-In 2015, her dreams came true when work began on the new ranch homes she would initially share with her husband Lynn.
+In 2015, her dreams came true when work began on the modern farmhouse she would initially share with her husband Lynn.
 The 36 acres of land allowed enough room for her son George and his family to build a house next door on the property, making it a family farm.
 Work was completed on the main house in March of 2016 and Laura and Lynn were able to move in.
 Unfortunately, in March of 2020, Laura lost her husband Lynn after a prolonged illness.
 Having George close by proved to be a great blessing.

 In the beginning, Laura and Lynn started out as their own contractors.
 Together, they designed and drew out the plans for their house, putting to use Lynn’s engineering background and Laura’s keen design talents.
 Laura owns and runs Rosser Design and Landscaping LLC along with George.
 She says she was flipping through a magazine when she was inspired by a house with a large central room.
 This was the starting point for their design, with bedrooms added off one side of the great room, and the kitchen and den on the other.
 A porch runs along the front of the house and a screened-in porch along the back.
 The Rossers worked as a team the whole way.
 Laura says Lynn’s input was vital.
 “He was wonderful at putting spaces together,” she says.